 Inquiry was created to support the academic mission of UNH as a research and public service university.
 It offers undergraduate researchers in all the disciplines at the University the opportunity to communicate their experiences and results to general as well as academic audiences worldwide—the final and very important step in the research process.

 The journal has four interrelated goals: (1) to share the research conducted by UNH undergraduates with academic and educated general readers; (2) to provide student researchers the opportunity to learn to communicate with this wide audience; (3) to offer the opportunity for student editors to participate in the editing and producing of such a journal; and (4) to inspire undergraduates to undertake their own research projects.

 Inquiry articles are based on undergraduate research done for a course or project under the direction of one or more faculty mentors.
 These faculty members go out of their way to support the students’ research and are closely involved in the writing of the Inquiry article as well.
 Short biographies of authors and mentors are included in each issue.
 In the 2010 issue, we began a Mentor Highlights section, where we profile two faculty members who have been especially active in promoting undergraduate research and mentoring Inquiry authors.

-Inquiry’s staff is made up of two part-time senior editors, Brigid Carroll Casellini and Jennifer Lee, and an editorial assistant.
+Inquiry’s staff is made up of two part-time senior editors, Brigid Carroll Casellini and Erin Trainer.
 They guide a volunteer student editorial board made up of undergraduates from all disciplines.
 The publisher is Dr. Paul C. Tsang, Faculty Director of the Hamel Center for Undergraduate Research and Professor of Molecular, Cellular and Biomedical Sciences.